-- A. Government obligations for which the full faith and credit of the United States are pledged for the payment of principal and interest. - B. Obligations issued by Banks for Cooperatives, Federal Land Banks, Federal Intermediate Credit Banks, Federal Farm Credit Banks, Federal Home Loan Banks, the Federal Home Loan Bank Board, the Federal Home Loan Mortgage Corporation, the Resolution Funding Corporation, or in obligations, participations, or other instruments of, or issued by, or fully guaranteed as to principal and interest by, the Federal National Mortgage Association; or in guaranteed portions of Small Business Administration notes; or in obligations, participations or other instruments of, or issued by, a federal agency or a United States government-sponsored enterprise, or such agencies or enterprises which may be created. - C. FDIC insured or fully collateralized time certificates of deposit in financial institutions located in California.
+- A. Government obligations for which the full faith and credit of the United States are pledged for the payment of principal and interest. - B. Obligations issued by Banks for Cooperatives, Federal Land Banks, Federal Intermediate Credit Banks, Federal Farm Credit Banks, Federal Home Loan Banks, the Federal Home Loan Bank Board, the Federal Home Loan Mortgage Corporation, the Resolution Funding Corporation, or in obligations, participations, or other instruments of, or issued by, or fully guaranteed as to principal and interest by, the Federal National Mortgage Association; or in guaranteed portions of Small Business Administration notes; or in obligations, participations or other instrument-sponsored enterprise, or such agencies or enterprises which may be created. - C. FDIC insured or fully collateralized time certificates of deposit in financial institutions located in California.
 Preference may be given to local banks. - D. Negotiable certificates of deposit or deposit notes issued by a nationally or state-chartered bank or a state or federal savings and loan association or by a state-licensed branch of a foreign bank; provided that the senior debt obligations of the issuing institution are rated "AA" or better by Moody's or Standard & Poor's.